Hampden House: Hampden and Hobart families

 The true male line of the Hampden family eventually died out.
-In 1824 the 5th Earl of Buckinghamshire inherited Hampden House and its estates from the heirless Hampden family.
-His ancestor, Sir John Hobart, 3rd baronet, had married Mary Hampden, a daughter of the house circa 1655.
+In 1824, the 5th Earl of Buckinghamshire inherited Hampden House and its estates from the heirless Hampden family.
+In 1656, his ancestor Sir John Hobart, 3rd Baronet had married Mary Hampden, daughter and co-heiress of "the Patriot" John Hampden.
 The 5th Earl then joined the Hampden name to his own.
-The present head of the family is George Miles Hobart-Hampden, 10th Earl of Buckinghamshire.
+The present head of the family is George Hobart-Hampden, 10th Earl of Buckinghamshire.

 Hampden House today

 As a result of the family's financial problems, Hampden House suffered; cracked brickwork was not repaired but rendered in cement, necessary repairs were not carried out, and general deterioration set in, until in 1938 the family decided to let the house.
 The first tenants were a private girls' school.
 The interiors suffered greatly under this regime.
 The second tenants, Hammer film company, specialising in the making of horror films, no doubt saw the gothic aspects of the house as an attraction as they appeared in many of their films, and notably the 1980 "Hammer House of Horror" UK TV series and 1984s Hammer House of Mystery and Suspense.

 Salvation for Hampden House finally came with its freehold sale, to Market Run-off Services, now Hampden Plc, a Specialist Insurance and Financial Support Services company, which between 1986 and 1989 executed a huge programme of essential rebuilding.
 The magnificent state rooms were restored to their former glory, while the unseen upper floors and service areas were converted to internally modern offices.
 These offices have since been converted to luxurious bedrooms.

 The house and grounds are still used occasionally for filming, and though not open to the public, the state rooms are available for hire as a wedding venue Hampden Weddings.
 The estate also boasts a driven pheasant shoot voted one of the twenty best in England by 'The Field' magazine The building is a Grade I listed building.